-His two previous businesses were in the digital marketing technology area and he exited successfully both of the businesses.
+His two previous businesses were in the digital marketing technology area, and he successfully exited both businesses.
 Later on, he won a scholarship to learn machine learning and futuristic technology at Nasa Research Center in Silicon Valley.
-This was a great opportunity for him to help retailers grow their basket revenue and conversion rate by using machine learning.
-This experience influenced him and fueled the passion to learn more about it.
-He started exploring, testing and eventually deciding to build what is now ‘Increasingly’.
+This was a great opportunity to help retailers grow their basket revenue and conversion rate by using machine learning.
+This experience influenced him and fueled his passion for learning more about it.
+So he started exploring, testing and eventually deciding to build what is now ‘Increasingly’.
 Watch the video full documentary below for the full discussion and a quick office tour.

 Startups of London - Episode 13